yhekma/datamounter/README.md

                         remote host which output to expose.
 Files will show up under custom_facts/.
   --skeleton, -s        Remove all values from the datastructure, essentially
                         leaving only the structure itself.
-Usefull in combination with --realtime
+Useful in combination with --realtime
 ```